craigbuckler/11ty-test/README.md

 ## Notes

-Build system seems to work well, although a full build occurs whenever a change happens, i.e. modifying CSS will rebuild HTML files.
+Build system works well, although a full build occurs whenever a change happens, i.e. modifying CSS will rebuild HTML files.

-A Gulp process is likely to be faster, although 11ty
+A Gulp process is likely to be faster, although 11ty on its own is OK for smaller sites.

+To do:

+- JS build process
+- set as dependencies rather than dev
+- test on Windows (no `rm`)
+- deployment?